-If an arrangement contains lease and non-lease components, then the Group applies IFRS 15 to allocate the consideration in the contract m) Government grants
+If an arrangement contains lease and non-lease components, then the Group applies IFRS 15 to allocate the consideration in the contract.

 The Group recognises lease payments received under operating leases as income on a straight-line basis over the lease term as part of 'revenue'.